kaishumason/Niche-DE-Tutorial/Deconvolution/README.md

 </details>

-The third step is to create an RCTD object and perform RCTD
+The third step is to create an RCTD object and perform RCTD.
+Here we set the max number of cell types in a spot to be 4.
+Please refer to the documentation for information on other parameters

 <details>
-  <summary>Step3:Creating an RCTD Object </summary>
+  <summary>Step 3: Creating an RCTD Object </summary>
 ```
 ###STEP 3: create an RCTD object
 #create an RCTD object.
 Here we set the max number of cell types in a spot to be 4.